Char2sGu/mikro-orm-soft-delete/README.md

 }
 ```

-### Hard Deleting
+### Hard Deletions

-Currently it's impossible to perform perfect hard deletes.
-As a workaround, we can hard delete entities using the native API:
+Currently it's impossible to hard-delete an entity marked as soft-deletable.
+As a workaround, the native API could be used for hard-deletions:

 ```ts
 em.nativeDelete(...);